Gaius-Augustus/Augustus/README-cgp.txt

 --speciesfilenames=genomes.tbl
                    a file containing for each species the path to its genome file.
 		   Each line in 'genomes.tbl' consists of two tab-separated fields.
-		   The first field is a species identifier (does not correspond to the identifier in --species !!!).
+		   The first field is a genome or species identifier (does not correspond to the identifier in --species !!!).
 		   The second field is the directory and file name for the genome file, e.g.